 - VBAC is less successful in women weighing over 200 pounds.

-- A woman who has had a previous vaginal delivery may have an 89% success
+- A woman who has had a previous vaginal delivery may have a high success rate for VBAC.

 - If a woman has delivered vaginally after cesarean before, her success rate is

 Must Read Articles Related to Vaginal Birth After Cesarean Delivery